Cephalodiscus gilchristi

 Cephalodiscus gilchristi is a sessile hemichordate belonging to the order Cephalodiscida.
 It is found in South Africa in 1908.

 Parasites

 The parasitic copepod Zanclopus cephalodisci has been found in the intestines of Cephalodiscus gilchristi.

+Isolated molecules

+Cephalostatin-1, is a steroidic 13-ringed pyrazine with the empirical formula C_{54}H_{74}N_{2}O_{10} that was isolated from Cephalodiscus gilchristi.
+It is a potent anti-cancer agent that causes cell death in the subnanomolar to picomolar ranges via an atypical apoptosis pathway.